• Skip to primary navigation

 How To Make Sourdough Waffles

-Published: Dec 21, 2020 · Modified: Dec 21, 2020 by Arlene Mobley · This post contains affiliate links.
+Published: Dec 21, 2020 · Modified: Feb 28, 2024 by Arlene Mobley · This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Jump to Recipe

 Crispy on the outside and fluffy on the inside homemade sourdough waffles are perfect for breakfast.
+A favorite breakfast or brunch recipe using homemade sourdough starter or discard.

 Sourdough waffles topped with blackberries on a plate.

-Recipes using a sourdough starter are the best.
+Recipes using sourdough starter are the best.
 You can not get that tangy sourdough flavor any other way.

 And when you take the time to grow and feed to your very own starter and then cook or bake with it there is a sense of complete satisfaction that comes over you with the first delicious bite.